Massive quiescent galaxies at $z\sim3$: a comparison of selection, stellar population and structural properties with simulation predictions: Morphologies

-\cite{Genel_2018_TNGSizeEvolution} investigate the mass-size relation of star-forming and quenched galaxies with $\lmass>9$ in TNG100 up to $z=3$.
+\cite{Genel_2018_TNGSizeEvolution} investigate the mass-size relation of star-forming and quiescent galaxies with $\lmass>9$ in TNG100 up to $z=3$.
 At masses higher than $\lmass\approx 10.5$ and up to $z\approx2$, they find for both populations that the mass-size relation increases with a constant slope, in good quantitative agreement with determinations of the mass-size relation from \cite{Shen_2003}, \cite{Bernardi_2014_size_luminosity_relation_SDSS} and \cite{VanDerWel2014}.
 However, at $z=3$ \cite{Genel_2018_TNGSizeEvolution} find flat mass-size relations for both populations up to $\lmass=11$, in agreement with our results for TNG300 at higher masses.
+On the other hand, in a study in TNG simulations with higher resolution but smaller volume (TNG50), \citet[][]{Varma_2022_TNG50_sizes_scaling_relations} find sizes in good agreement with observed sizes from \cite{VanDerWel2014} up to $z=2.4$ and up to $\lmass\approx 11.5$.
+This potential inconsistency might come from different procedures adopted to estimate galaxy sizes (between the \cite{Genel_2018_TNGSizeEvolution} and \cite{Varma_2022_TNG50_sizes_scaling_relations} studies, and also with respect to this work) as well as possibly from resolution effects.

-\cite{Remus_2017_morphology_feedback} investigated the mass-size relation for early-type galaxies in Magneticum up to $z=2$.
+\cite{Remus_2017_morphology_feedback} investigated the mass-size relation for morphological early-type galaxies in Magneticum up to $z=2$.
 At all redshifts they find good agreement with \cite{VanDerWel2014} as well, down to stellar masses of $\lmass=10.7$, clearly showing that the observed evolution in the mass-size relation of early-type galaxies in Magneticum is reproduced successfully as well.
 However, from \cite{Teklu_2015_magneticum_angular_momentum_galaxy_dynamics} it is known that some of these early-type galaxies have still large gas fractions and thus are likely not quiescent.